luteberget/junction/docs/infrastructure.md

    Main signals may have distant signals enabled or disabled.

  * On boundary nodes and main signals, available train routes are shown.
-   If a train route is selected, it is added to the current active dispatch at the current time.
+   If you click a train route, it is added to the current active dispatch at the current time.
 If no dispatch is active, a new dispatch will be created and opened, and the selected train route will be added to it.
 See [Dispatch](dispatch.md).